remla25-team21/operation/README.md

 The frontend will be available at http://localhost:3000 by default.
 You can open it up in your browser and type in your review.

+## Kubernetes Cluster Provisioning (Assignment 2)

+These steps guide you through setting up the Kubernetes cluster on your local machine using Vagrant and Ansible, and deploying the Kubernetes Dashboard.

+0.  **Pre-configuration**:
+    Add the following line to your host machine's hosts file.
+This file is typically located at `/etc/hosts` on Linux and macOS, or `C:\Windows\System32\drivers\etc\hosts` on Windows.
+    ```
+    192.168.56.90  dashboard.local
+    ```

+1.  **Start and Provision Virtual Machines**:
+    Open your terminal in the project's root directory (where the `Vagrantfile` is located) and run:
+    ```bash
+    vagrant up
+    ```
+    This command will create and configure the virtual machines for the controller and worker node(s) and run initial setup playbooks.

+2.  **Finalize Cluster Setup**:
+    Once `vagrant up` completes, run the following Ansible playbook to install MetalLB, Nginx Ingress, and the Kubernetes Dashboard:
+    ```bash
+    ansible-playbook -u vagrant -i 192.168.56.100, finalization.yml
+    ```

+3.  **Access Kubernetes Dashboard**:
+    *   After the playbook finishes, open your web browser and navigate to: `http://dashboard.local`
+    *   You will be prompted for a token.
+To obtain the login token, run the following command in your terminal (on the host machine):
+        ```bash
+        vagrant ssh -c "kubectl -n kubernetes-dashboard create token admin-user" ctrl
+        ```
+    *   Copy the output token and paste it into the Kubernetes Dashboard login page.

 ## Known Bug: Port Conflict on macOS (AirPlay Receiver)

 On macOS, the `app-service` currently binds statically to `localhost:5000`.
 However, macOS reserves port `5000` for the AirPlay Receiver feature by default.
 This causes the app-service to fail to start or bind to the port correctly during local development or testing.